 If you live long enough to finish reading this message, I hope to hear your ideas in response.
 At the very least, I hope you realize that this is not a decision I have taken lightly.

-In the ending weeks, I have engaged in much more discussion of these issues, but the substance has not changed.
+In the ensuing weeks, I have engaged in much more discussion of these issues, but the substance has not changed.
 I even went to a Pence rally last week and learned that contrary to my beliefs gathered second hand from the media, he is an intelligent and thoughtful man, a strong and polished speaker, and a moral and patriotic American.

 I guess I didn’t exactly walk away.
 It has been one long slouch, but I am finally confident in the decisions I have made, and I will be proud to cast my vote for the Trump/Pence ticket on November 3.